COKE7976/leetcode-practice/medium/853-car-fleet.md

 # Problem : 853.
 Car Fleet
 Link : [https://leetcode.com/problems/car-fleet/description/](https://leetcode.com/problems/car-fleet/description/)

+[ Fleet ] A fleet is a group of one or more cars that reach the target together

 ## Solution1 : Iteration
 - Iterate through the cars by their positions, starting from the one closest to the target
 - A new fleet forms when the current car takes more time to reach the target than the car ahead